By Nick Massey

 Special to The Sun

-NICK MASSEY is a financial adviser and President of Householder Group Financial Advisors in Edmond.
-Massey can be reached at www.nickmassey.com.
-Securities offered through Securities Service Network Inc., member FINRA/SIPC.
+NICK MASSEY is a financial adviser and president of Householder Group Financial Advisors in Edmond.
+Massey may be reached at www.nickmassey.com.
+Investment advice offered through Householder Group Estate and Retirement Specialists, a registered investment adviser.